dibe-sh/API-NODE/README.md

 }
 ```

-1. Validate query string and avoid passing all parameters one query string
+2. Validate query string and avoid passing all parameters to one query string

 ## License 🗒️